-The definition of a NoSQL database isn’t a completely clear one.
-Originally, NoSQL meant that a database couldn’t support SQL -- many were left wondering what it actually supported then!
-To add to the confusion, NoSQL later evolved into meaning “Not only SQL.”
+The definition of a NoSQL database isn’t rigidly defined.
+Originally, NoSQL meant that a database couldn’t support SQL.
+But many were then left wondering what it actually supported!
+NoSQL later evolved into meaning “Not only SQL.”

-It was the mid-2000s when NoSQL started gaining a massive following, powered by the research from companies analyzing things like Google and Amazon’s non-relational systems, BigTable and Dynamo, respectively.
+It was the mid-2000s when NoSQL started gaining a following, supported by research from companies analyzing things like Google and Amazon’s non-relational systems, BigTable and Dynamo, respectively.
 More developers starting working on NoSQL databases to solve two big problems:

 - SQL database’s lack of scalability